megawac/lodash-modularize/README.md

 - Compile a custom modular `lodash.js` which imports the exact modules you use
 - Update references (e.g.) `require('lodash')` to `require('./src/custom-lodash'`
 - Supports AMD, CJS, ES6 and UMD
+- Natural recompilation: if you decide to output a build the tool supports simply recompiling the build if you decide to add/remove methods in the source.
 - Other sweetness (see below and try `lodash-modularize --help`)

 ### Example Usage